0x0a0d/moleculer-sf/packages/moleculer-sf/README.md

 ## Plugin module

 Plugin module can be
-- Function(serviceSchema) => ServiceSchema or array of ServiceSchema
+- Function(serviceSchema, options?) => ServiceSchema or array of ServiceSchema

 Service factory module will add all return `except null` from plugin